mmiranda222/.statsuite/content/changelog/_index.md

 - [dotstatsuite-core-transfer#653](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/653) Uploading data to .Stat Suite using the file path fails when the first attempt has failed.
 - [dotstatsuite-core-transfer#650](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/650) Not able to delete observations from a structure with mandatory dataset attributes with advanced validation.
 - [dotstatsuite-core-transfer#638](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/638) Transfer of data produces an error "An 'allowed content constraint' is violated".
-- [dotstatsuite-core-transfer#633](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/633) "Object reference not set to an instance of an object" error when uploading data targetting multiple dataflows related to the same DSD with a non-coded dimension.
+- [dotstatsuite-core-transfer#633](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/633) "Object reference not set to an instance of an object" error when uploading data targeting multiple dataflows related to the same DSD with a non-coded dimension.
 - [dotstatsuite-core-transfer#686](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/686) Improper error message when a transfer request is re-queued.

 ---